plantgenomicslab/BCH709/setup.md

 Currently, this lecture is supported by Google Cloud Platform.
 If you want to try, we will provide free credit for your usage (about USD $1.50 per user, per day).
 If you choose this option, you need to have Google account.
 We will mainly use compute engine to run our bioinformatics project.
 Please check below.
 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://cloud.google.com/compute/) Won Yim has *no* control over GCP pricing structure and provides this cost estimate with no guarantees.
-Please read AWS documentation on pricing for up-to-date information.
+Please read  documentation on pricing for up-to-date information.

 ### Option D: Using Amazon Web Service
 If you would like to work through Amazon Web Service (AWS).
 I will not stop you.
 The cost of using this AWS for a few days, with the t2.medium instance type is very low (about USD $1.50 per user, per day).
 Won Yim has *no* control over AWS pricing structure and provides this cost estimate with no guarantees.
-Please read AWS documentation on pricing for up-to-date information.
+Please read GCP documentation on pricing for up-to-date information.

 ### Data
 The data used in this lecture will be available by direct link.